-If you have a lower-chance result you will not be offered a further test.
+If you have a lower risk result you will not be offered a further test.

-If you have a higher-chance result you will be offered a diagnostic test to find out for certain whether or not the baby has Down's, Edwards' or Patau's syndromes.
+If you have a higher risk result you will be

+offered a diagnostic test to find out whether the baby has Down's or Edwards' and Patau's syndrome or not.

-Diagnostic tests for Down's syndrome will also look at chromosomes 18 and 13, so will also tell you whether or not the baby has Edwards' or Patau's syndromes.
-Similarly, diagnostic tests for Edwards' and Patau's syndromes will also look at chromosome 21 for Down's syndrome.
+Diagnostic tests for Down's syndrome will also look at

+chromosomes 18 and 13 so will also tell you whether the baby has Edwards' and Patau's syndrome or not.
+Similarly, diagnostic tests for Edwards' and Patau's syndrome will also look at chromosome 21 for Down's syndrome.

-About 1 to 2 in every 200 (0.5% to 1%) diagnostic tests result in a miscarriage.
+About 1 in a 100 (1%) of diagnostic tests result in a miscarriage.
 It is up to you whether or not to have the further test.

-There are 2 types of diagnostic test.
+There are two types of diagnostic test.